-The Omicron variant was first identified in Australia in early December 2021, and early evidence shows that current vaccines are likely to offer less protection against Omicron than with other variants.
+The Omicron variant was first identified in Australia in early December 2021, and current vaccines are likely to offer less protection against Omicron than with other variants.
 However a booster dose has been shown to substantially increase protection against Omicron variant infection.
-If more than 5 months has passed since your second dose, and you are 18 years of age or over, the Australian Department of Health recommends you receive a booster dose.
+If more than 3 months has passed since your second dose, and you are 18 years of age or over, the Australian Department of Health recommends you receive a booster dose.
 Both the Pfizer and Moderna vaccines have received TGA approval to be used as a booster dose, and both are considered equally effective – neither is significantly more effective than the other.

 People who are severely immunocompromised – such as those who have received an organ transplant, people undergoing chemotherapy, immunotherapy or radiotherapy to treat cancer, and people taking medicines that severely suppress their immune system are not as well protected after the usual 2 doses of a COVID-19 vaccine.